FridayFaerie/fantasice/README.md

 please don't look at the code too hard, it's really really bad :((((

+if you're looking for something in the video that's not here, it might be at https://github.com/FridayFaerie/dotfiles

 I do not include copyrighted assets that I've no right to distribute; sources are below